Suresh Perera

-Anhettige Suresh Asanka Perera (born 16 February 1978), known as Suresh Perera, is a former Sri Lankan international cricketer.
-A right-handed all-rounder, he played three Test and 20 One Day International (ODI) matches for the Sri Lankan national team, with his international career spanning from June 1998 to December 2001.
+Anhettige Suresh Asanka Perera (born 16 February 1978), known as Suresh Perera, is a Sri Lankan former international cricketer.
+A right-handed all-rounder, he played three Test and 20 One Day International (ODI) matches for the Sri Lankan national team, his international career spanned from June 1998 to December 2001.

 School times

-From Colombo, and educated at Isipathana College.
+Hailing from Colombo, he was educated at Isipathana College.

 Domestic career

 At domestic level, he played for seven different teams in a career spanning from December 1995 to October 2009, though most of his matches came for the Colombo-based Sinhalese Sports Club.
 After retiring, he emigrated to Australia.

 Perera made his first-class debut in December 1995, aged 17, playing two matches for the Sinhalese Sports Club in the Saravanamuttu Trophy.
 During the 1997–98 season, he played nine first-class matches, taking 29 wickets at an average of 19.03, and also debuted for Sri Lanka A. He made his Twenty20 debut on 17 August 2004, for Colombo Cricket Club in the 2004 SLC Twenty20 Tournament.

 At domestic level, Perera recorded his highest first-class score, 78 runs, against the Moors Sports Club during the 2000–01 season.
 His best bowling figures, 7/73, had come against Northamptonshire, when Sri Lanka A toured during the 1999 English season.
 Perera left Sinhalese at the end of the 2002–03 season, and subsequently played for Colombo CC during the 2003–04 and 2004–05 seasons, Badureliya SC during the 2005–06 season, and Moors during the 2007–08, 2008–09, and 2009–10 seasons, as well as for two Twenty20 teams, Wayamba and Kandurata, in 2008 and 2009, respectively.
 His last match at a major level came in October 2009, for Moors against Ragama CC in the Premier Limited Overs Tournament.